For more information: Please contact Christy Buck, firstname.lastname@example.org.

-This new PhD program within the Department of STEM Education, program area of Technology, Engineering and Design Education, is for students who wish to become leaders through scholarly pursuits in engineering and technology learning, teaching and practice.
+This Ph.D. in Learning and Teaching in STEM Engineering and Technology Education program area of study is for students who wish to become leaders through scholarly pursuits in engineering and technology learning, teaching and practice.
 In addition to the essential habits of mind and practice unique to engineering and technology, the program will also promote 21st century technology skills that are necessary for influencing public policy, educational reform and promoting technological literacy.
 Engineering education is a rapidly expanding field in the post-secondary arena and in K-12 settings.
 The Next Generation Science Standards and the National Standards for Technological Literacy include engineering as an essential learning focus.

-Graduates of this cross-disciplinary program are prepared for successful positions across engineering education and technology education enterprises, including: engineering faculty positions in all types of universities, educational research; university assessment staff, engineering policy, industry training management, and K-12 district or local area specialists.
+Graduates of this cross-disciplinary program area of study are prepared for successful positions across engineering education and technology education enterprises, including: engineering faculty positions in all types of universities, educational research; university assessment staff, engineering policy, industry training management, and K-12 district or local area specialists.

 If interested, please contact: